About Jewish Mindfulness Meditation

 Many modern Jews struggle to access this wisdom.
 Our lives are busy.
 Many of us who consider ourselves Jewish find interaction with Judaism, outside of the main lifecycle events, uncomfortable or lacking in meaning and purpose.
 We suggest that this is because the spark of connection between the rituals of our practice and the deep wisdom of our faith has been disrupted.

 What we now call mindfulness is an adaptation of techniques collected primarily from Buddhism.
 Even outside of their religious context, mindfulness techniques help millions of people around the world to increase their conscious understanding of themselves and of the people and world around them.
+Click here for a summary of the scientific studies demonstrating the positive effects of mindfulness practice.

 Mindfulness and Jewish spiritual practice are highly compatible.
 The secular nature of mindfulness practice makes mindfulness attractive in many areas of Jewish life.